sedecillion/Windows_QOL/README.md

 ## Screenshot Tool

-Capture a screenshot, discard it, rename it, save it to a configured folder in one go.
+Capture a Screenshot, Rename it, Save it to a configured folder or Discard it all in one go.

 <p align="center">
   <img src="Assets/demo_screenshots/screenshot_tool.png" width="960">